NEW YEAR PROMOTION - 15% OFF ALL PRODUCTS ADDED AT CHECKOUT AUTOMATICALLY

 As you may know from reading our blog on why bees make honey, honey is essentially sugar, and so it is understandably an important question to answer; can people with diabetes eat honey?
 The answer is the same as most things - yes, it’s fine... in moderation.

 Pure Honey is 100% sugar and will affect your blood sugar levels, but that doesn’t mean you can’t eat it.
 If you have diabetes/are diabetic you will have discovered over time what and how much your bodies can and can’t take.

 Often diabetics substitute honey for sugar.
-There are also some nutritional benefits to having honey over sugar, especially heather honey (see blog), with it’s anti-inflammatory, antioxidant and antibacterial qualities.
-However if you do substitute honey for sugar, it is important to bear in mind that honey has more carbohydrates than pure sugar (roughly 18gams of carbohydrates and 65g calories), and must be taken into consideration in your eating plan.
+There are also some nutritional benefits to having honey over sugar, especially heather honey (check out our blog on the health benefits of honey here), with t’s anti-inflammatory, antioxidant and antibacterial qualities.
+However if you do substitute honey for sugar, it is important to bear in mind that honey has more carbohydrates than pure sugar (roughly 18 grams of carbohydrates and 65 grams calories), and must be taken into consideration in your eating plan.
 It is best to speak to your doctor or dietitian if you are unsure of what you are and aren’t allowed.

 It's often a good idea to check the companies honey certificate to see what is inside.
 To see our honey certificate, click here.